 PynamoDB comes with several built in attribute types for convenience, which include the following:

-All of these built in attributes handle serializing and deserializng themselves, in both Python 2 and Python 3.
+All of these built in attributes handle serializing and deserializng themselves.

 Creating the table¶